Real Estate Witch

 Also, understand that you may be on the hook for a cancellation fee or even your agent’s full commission if you don’t follow the proper legal steps.

-If you do end up deciding to fire your real estate agent, our friends at Clever Real Estate can connect you with a great new agent in your area.
-Clever’s licensed concierge team vets agents based on their past performance and history to help you find an agent who’s great for you.
+If you do end up deciding to fire your real estate agent, we can connect you with a great new agent in your area.
+Our licensed concierge team vets agents based on their past performance and history to help you find an agent who’s right for you.
+Compare top agents in your area.

 Key Takeaways